 The story so far………

 The concept came about as a result of the frustration with the lack of local content on the very few radio stations broadcasting to the Augusta region.
-In fact our local ABC originates from Karratha , approximately 1500kms.
-North of Augusta on the Pilbara coast.
+At the time, our local ABC originated from Karratha , approximately 1500kms north of Augusta on the Pilbara coast.

 He ran into a brick wall, all the frequencies were being used by GWN, a regional TV station broadcasting from Bunbury and any radio signal broadcasting within those frequencies would cause interference with TV reception.